emersonp/Flagship2d20/README.md

 ## Sheets

 - The system provides sheets for Character, NPC and Vehicle Actor.
-- Item sheets for Weapons, Armor, Talents, Spells, Skill Kits, Special Rules and Equipment.
+- Item sheets for Weapons, Armor, Talents, Powers, Skill Kits, Special Rules and Equipment.

 ## Compendiums